wp-plugins/soundy-background-music/readme.txt

 1. The page will then play the default soundtrack when displayed.

 * To set up plugin defaults, go to Settings > **Soundy** in the admin area and fill out the input fields.
-* For help, here is a [tutorial](http://www.webartisan.ch/en/products/soundy-free/#wa_tutorial).
+* For help, here is a [tutorial](http://webartisan.ch/en/products/soundy-background-music/free-wordpress-plugin/#wa_tutorial).
 * Happy Soundy Music !

 = Updates =

-* After an update of Soundy you must clear the cache of your browser for the Settings > Soundy page as well as the Edit Post and Edit Page pages.
+* After an update of Soundy you must clear the cache of your browser for the Settings > Soundy page, the Edit Post and Edit Page pages as well as all front pages using the plugin.
 This is because cached Javascript and CSS files are modified at each Soundy update.

 == Frequently Asked Questions ==